Red1-Rahman/CAM-SUST2025/readme.md

 Saidul Hossain Al Amin

 Project Title:
-From a baby universe to Galactic Ocean
+From a baby universe to Galactic Ocean (Name suggestion Cos-Evo)

 **Concept Overview:**
 by using 21 cm cosmology we could model the early universe , then from that early universe how galaxys are formed who could describe by galaxy's morphology and very lasy by using Begpipes could show some galaxy related SED